Skip to main contentSkip to main content

 3. Genetics.
 If one parent is myopic, a child's risk roughly doubles.
 If both parents are myopic, the risk is 6–8 times higher.
 But genetics alone don't explain a doubling of rates in 30 years — environment is clearly at play.

 "We can't change a child's genetics.
 But we can change what happens next.
-That's where myopia control comes in."
+That's where myopia management comes in."

 The Long-Term Risks Nobody Talks About